JuggleGaming/mclogcleaner/README.md

 > **Note:** `latest.log` will always remain intact and is never deleted.

 ### Download
-You can download the latest version of McLogCleanerby clicking [here](https://github.com/JuggleGaming/mclogcleaner/releases/latest/download/mclogcleaner.zip).
+You can download the latest version of McLogCleaner by clicking [here](https://github.com/JuggleGaming/mclogcleaner/releases/latest/download/mclogcleaner.zip).

 ### Usage
 To use this plugin, add `mclogcleaner` as a feature to the egg you want to run it with.